 37. 83% of executives are planning to increase the use of contingent workers – both seasonally and on a continuing basis.
 (Source: Oxford Economics)

-38. 3 in 10 U.S. adults engaged in at least one gig activity and 1 in 10 adults spent 20 hours or more per month on informal works.
+38. 3 in 10 U.S. adults engaged in at least one gig activity and 1 in 10 adults spent 20 hours or more per month on informal work.
 (Source: Federal Reserve)

 39. 62% of executives say their contingent workforce is important or extremely important in meeting business needs.
-(Source: SAP)
+(Source: Business Wire)

 40. Companies reported using independent contractors (51%), followed by paid interns (47%), part-timers (36%), and tempt workers from an agency or staffing firm (34%) most likely.
 (Source: Brandon Hall)